alexandre-daubois/phikl/README.md

 Phikl (pronounced "_fickle_") is a PHP binding for Apple's PKL language.
 This library uses the official PKL CLI tool from Apple and provides a PHP interface to it.

-This library is still in development and is not yet ready for production use.

 ## Installation

 You can install this library using composer: